 Q. What other types of work do you do?

-A. Houseworks Daylighting Solutions specializes in skylights, Sun Tunnels®, and solar powered fans.
+A. Houseworks Daylighting Solutions specializes in skylights, Sun Tunnels®, and solar-powered attic fans.
 All of our work starts and ends on a roof.
 We are proud to be the largest and oldest VELUX Five Star installation company in Illinois and Iowa.
-In fact no other firm sells and installs more skylights and solar fans than Houseworks.
+In fact, no other firm sells and installs more skylights and solar fans than Houseworks.

-Q. What should I expect to budget to replace a failed skylight?
+Q. What is the cost to replace a failed skylight?

-A. Generally it costs between $800 and $1,500 to replace a failed skylight.
-This price includes the new skylight as well as the flashing kit, underlayment, shingles and repairing or re-trimming the interior light shaft.
-Sometimes a broken skylight or plastic (acrylic) bubble on a perfectly good curb can be replaced for under $500.
+A. Generally, it costs between $1,800 to $2,200 to replace a failed skylight.
+This price includes the new skylight as well as the flashing kit, underlayment, shingles, and repairing or re-trimming the interior light shaft.
+Sometimes a broken skylight or plastic (acrylic) bubble on a perfectly good curb can be replaced for under $1,800.
 Remember that a leak around the skylight may not be the fault of the skylight.
 That’s because the skylight is often the most convenient place for water from a roof leak or chimney flashing to become visible inside the house.